adbjo/mattermost-webapp/report.md

 Robin: 3 hours

 Discussed potential issues with Kasper and Adam and the typescript conventions in the repository with Adam and Gabriel.

+Johan: 3.5 hour
+Looking for new projects with Kasper, and being the local typescript-guru, helping everyone in the group.

 3. reading documentation;

 Gabriel: 3 hours